How Many Minutes Is 900 Seconds

 Understanding the Concept: Why This Works

 The logic behind this conversion is based on the fundamental relationship between seconds and minutes.
 We're essentially grouping seconds into sets of 60, each set representing one minute.
-Dividing the total number of seconds by 60 effectively counts how many such sets (minutes) we have.
-This principle applies to all time conversions; the key is always identifying the correct conversion ratio and using it to scale between units.
+On top of that, dividing the total number of seconds by 60 effectively counts how many such sets (minutes) we have.
+This principle applies to all time conversions; the key is always identifying the correct conversion ratio and using it to scale between units Small thing, real impact..

 Practical Applications: Real-World Examples